-This trail is an easy 3.2 mile loop trail that runs through a number of habitat types.
+This trail is an easy 3.2-mile loop trail that runs through several habitat types.
 Two short sections of the trail go along the road.
-Actually the loop is a collection of 6 short trails: Ocean View Trail, Huckleberry Hill Trail, Ridge Trail, North...
+Actually, the loop is a collection of 6 short trails: Ocean View Trail, Huckleberry Hill Trail, Ridge Trail, North ...

 Cape Blanco is the most southern Oregon lighthouses and is the most western point in OR.
 It was the 1st lighthouse in the state outfitted with a first-order Fresnel lens in 1870.